 Flexibility – GAP asks foster carers to be flexible and we do our best to return the favour.
 This means we may ask you to take the dog somewhere or switch dogs at short notice.
 We know life sometimes gets in the way of a good plan, and we do our best to work with every foster family to get the best outcome for the dogs.

 Vet Care – GAP has a network of vet clinics that allow us to provide greyhounds to people at the lowest possible cost.
 Therefore we ask foster carers to take dogs to our preferred clinics if the dog requires veterinary attention.
 GAP covers the cost of sterilization and dental work for the greyhound while they are in foster care.

 Exhibitions and Adoption Month – GAP often attends large scale exhibits such as the Perth Royal Show to educate the public on the gentle nature of our breed and to encourage people to consider fostering or adopting a greyhound.
 And while we no longer have our foster dogs attend the Perth Royal Show we do sometimes have our foster carers come along and volunteer.
 We have an Adoption month yearly where we dedicate a reduced adoption fee for dogs adopted out within a certain period.
 During this time our Foster Carers may have several foster hounds and come to meet their prospective owners when it is their turn to be adopted.

 Feedback – This is the most important aspect of fostering as it is your information that allows us to place the greyhounds in the most suitable homes.
-We ask that you provide us updates on the dog’s behaviour such as what type of home it will be suitable for and what type of experiences it may still need to be exposed to before being ready for a forever home.
-And don’t worry we know sometimes life can get busy so our Foster Care Coordinator will send weekly updates to see how you are going!
+We ask that you provide us updates on the dog’s behaviour, such as what type of home it will be suitable for and what type of experiences it may still need to be exposed to before being ready for a forever home.
+We know sometimes life can get busy, so our Foster Care Coordinator will send weekly updates to see how you are going!